miakauppila/bloglist-backend/README.md

 # Bloglist application - Backend

-- Part 4 of the Full Stack Open course
+- Part 4 and 7 of the Full Stack Open course.

-- This repo holds the backend of the Bloglist app.
+- This repository holds the backend of the Bloglist app and runs on Heroku.
+Blogs and users collections are stored in Mongo database.

-- <a href="https://github.com/miakauppila/bloglist-frontend" target="_blank">Click here for the frontend repo of this app</a>
+- Frontend deployed separately. <a href="https://github.com/miakauppila/bloglist-frontend" target="_blank">Click here for the frontend repo of this app.</a>

 ## Technologies used in this project:
 - Node.js, Express